 In many ways, I would put Ricordi in the same category as Universal.
 Ricordi has exclusive rights to many 20th Century Italian composers, which makes this publisher unavoidable when looking to play Puccini, Respighi, and others.
 You will frequently encounter Verdi's music published by Ricordi (or reprinted from Ricordi by Luck's or Kalmus).

 For baroque music, there are editions of Degli Antonii (avoid), Bach Suites, Tartini and Leo concertos, and the complete Vivaldi edition.
 You will see many of the Vivaldi "Ricordi-urtext" posted on IMSLP, edited by Malipiero and Ephrikian.
 Don't buy into the "urtext" aspect of it.
 Although these editions use the manuscripts as sources, the editors freely added a bass part (different from the basso continuo) and an unreliable cembalo part.
 If you are a novice at Vivaldi, you might appreciate the prescriptivism, but period ensembles won't use these as printed.
 The alternative to Vivaldi would be the Ars Antiqua edition, which is not good either.
 I usually make my own editions of Vivaldi's concertos if I need to program them.

 For the classical period, we have Boccherini's sonatas and concertos.
 The sonatas were edited by Paternoster.
 They are pretty decent.
 There is nothing better on the market right now.
 Avoid the Piatti edition of the 6 sonatas.
 As of Boccherini's concertos edited by Aldo Pais, those are not reliable.
 You can still learn the pieces from these editions, though.
 Schott publishes 5 of the 12 concertos, too.
-Once again, you have to make a choice between two editions that are not that great.
+Once again, you have to choose between two editions that are not that great.
 I hope that there will be a push to make a reliable complete Boccherini concerto edition that won't cost an arm and a leg.
 The Ricordi edition of the quintets by Boccherini is usable.

 Conclusion: Ricordi has a monopoly on much of Italian music from 1650-2020.
 The earlier the period, the less reliable the edition.